-Voting by mail is now an option in Pennsylvania.
-It’s an easy, convenient and secure way to cast your ballot.
+Any qualified voter may apply for a mail-in ballot in Pennsylvania.
+It’s an easy, convenient, and secure way to cast your ballot.
 Apply online, and you’ll receive a ballot in the mail.
 Mark your ballot and return it by the specified deadline.
 It’s that simple!

 Find out how you can request a mail-in ballot and submit your vote below.

-Important: Mail-in and absentee ballots must be received by 8 p.m. on Election Day in order to be counted.
-Post marks do not count.
+Important: Mail-in and absentee ballots must be received by 8 p.m. on Election Day (11/8) to count.
+Postmarks do not count.
 You may NOT drop off a voted ballot at a polling place.

 Who can Vote By Mail-in Ballot?